-The SOR added a facial recognition biometric project to its capabilities this past year.
+The SOR recently added a facial recognition biometric project to its capabilities this past year.
 Through the use of the system, staff can identify potential fraudulent or mistakenly identified offenders.
-The system, which is tied to the DOT system, also lends itself to identify suspects in other criminal elements and the continuous validity of criminal history records.
+The system, which is tied to the DOT system, also lends itself when probably cause exists as part of an investigation, to identify suspects in other criminal elements and the continuous validity of criminal history records.

-FY 2014 Total number of registered sex offenders......5,284
+FY 2016 Total number of registered sex offenders......5,303

-FY 2014 Total sex offender non-compliance cases...........61
+FY 2016 Total sex offender non-compliance cases.......271